scottcrossen/MakefileBasics/README.md

 This repository is an example of how to compile code using Makefile. it compiles a multi-build project into a single distributable.

-Many of the files contained in this repository also fullfill some of the requirements for the BYU course titled CS 324.
 It is written and maintained by Scott Leland Crossen.

 ### Contributors